DanielBergThomsen/tentahjalpen/README.md

 cd ..
 make dev-back
 ```
-6. Open new terminal session and start run the frontend
+6. Open new terminal session and run the frontend
 ```
 make dev-front
 ```